When Alcatraz is sold out...

 The official website for Alcatraz tour tickets, alcatrazcruises.com, adds back the canceled tickets to their online ticket sales.
 The customer service rep told me they update these several times a day, so keep checking for the days you want.

-In high season, the summer months, the tickets are often sold out a month in advance, but I've seen tickets pop up for a date one week in advance, in July, so it is possible if your timing is good.
+In high season, the summer months, the tickets are often sold out a month or two in advance, but I've seen tickets pop up for a date one week in advance, in July, so it is possible if your timing is good.

 There are also many other companies that sell tickets to Alcatraz, usually in combination with their other tours.
 If you don't mind paying more and just not doing the other tour, or if it's OK to do the other tour(s) as well, it's worth looking into some of the combination tours for availability.
 This is a long shot with most companies, however; they are often sold out as well.